cutbox/CutBox/README.md

 # Troubleshooting

 There's a Gitter channel if you have problems getting up and running (https://gitter.im/CutBox)

+Or open an issue https://github.com/cutbox/CutBox/issues

 ### FAQs